MichelangeloCaltagirone/Game-Of-Life-1/readMe.md

 Qualsiasi cella morta con esattamente tre celle vive adiacenti diventa una cella viva, come per effetto di riproduzione.

+IMPORTANT!
+For instruction on how modify the dimensions of the grid, see comments in scrip.js file

 <!-- !
 Avvertenze di Utilizzo !